matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Questions**

-- What command is used to build a docker image?
+- What command used to build a docker image?
     - `docker build -t TAG_NAME`
 - How do you list all docker images on your system?
     - `docker images`
 - How do you map host port to container port?
     - `-p HOST_PORT:CONTAINER_PORT`
-- What is like a .java file to a docker image? ie, the source code?
+- What is like a `.java` file to a docker image? ie, the source code?
     - The Dockerfile.
 - How do you shell into a running docker container?
     - `docker exec -it CONTAINER_NAME bash`